 What is the difference between CFDs and Spread Betting?

 Investing in financial markets can be profitable, but a vehicle or security such as traditional Share ownership can require large amounts of capital.
-This is because you’ll need to buy Shares in significant quantities to make significant profits from their price movements.
-The answer to this is leveraged financial instruments which allow investors to get sufficient market exposure by paying only a small deposit on the value of the underlying assets they are exposed to for a given period.
+This is because you’ll need to buy Shares in significant quantities to make sworthwhile short-term profits from their price movements.
+The answer?
+Leveraged financial instruments which allow investors to get sufficient market exposure by paying only a small deposit on the value of the underlying assets they are exposed to for a given period.
 Two such products are CFDs and Spread Betting.
 In this article, CFDs vs Spread Betting, we examine the implications for for trading and speculation.
 CFDs stands for Contracts for Difference though I have no doubt you already are well aware of this!

 Contracts for Difference (CFDs) are derivative products offered by financial institutions which allows investors to take a position on the future value of an underlying asset by paying a premium.
 Spread betting is similar in that it allows an investor to place a ‘bet’ on whether the market will rise or fall where the difference (or spread) between the opening and closing market prices are settled through a cash payment.
 The investor makes bet on a chosen financial instrument (a stock, forex value or commodity, for example) and bets a specified amount on whether it will rise or fall.